coolnk/angular-express-rest-api-demo/README.md

 # angular-express-demo

-A simple angular application running on express server To install, ensure that you have node installed
+A simple angular application running on express server.
+To run this demo, ensure that you have node installed.
+The following commands in bash or command prompt,

 $ npm install